 As dictated by the letter X, I liked Stephen King as a teenager.
 I read Firestarter, Pet Sematary, Thinner, and two short story collections.
 Pet Sematary was first-rate horror.
 It contained one of the most terrifying sentences in modern literature: “Zelda stood there.”
 Okay, I’m going to admit it: When I read fiction, I usually visualize it as a movie.
 None of the real Stephen King movies were nearly as good as what I had imagined.

 The movie that scared me the most is The Exorcist.
 I was thirteen and believed that sort of thing actually could happen.
 The Conjuring seemed like a genuinely frightening tale, but the people behind me in the theater would not shut up.
 I couldn’t fall into the trance.
 (Episode IX will likely be the last movie I see in a theater.)

 When I was in college, there were fliers around campus for a lecture on Satanism.
 Some friends and I went.
-I don’t remember much except he kept saying that Rosemary’s Baby was the greatest advertisement for Satanism.
+I don’t remember much, except that he kept saying that Rosemary’s Baby was the greatest advertisement for Satanism.
 In the second part of the lecture, he started to proselytize, so we left.
 The next day, we heard that the guy had a heart attack and died right there on the stage.

 Years later, I worked at a video store.
 One evening, two girls were meandering around the horror section.
 I asked if there was anything I could help them with, and they asked for a recommendation.
 We didn’t stock The Exorcist, and the only other horror movie I found memorable was Rosemary’s Baby.
 I told them that it was about a woman who was pregnant with the devil’s child—it was more creepy than it was scary.
 Their restrained laughter indicated that they weren’t interested.
 (I would have been more knowledgeable if I owned a television.)